 Why Hire a Doula?

 Hiring a doula is an investment in your short term and long term physical and emotional health during labor, birth, and the postpartum period.
 A doula doesn't replace a medical provider, husband/partner, or any other family member present.
-The doula is a compliment to the laboring mother's birth team.
-She is a trained labor support person that provides emotional, physical, and informational support during a woman's pregnancy, labor, birth, and postpartum.
+The doula is a compliment to the laboring person's birth team.
+She is a trained labor support person that provides emotional, physical, and informational support during pregnancy, labor, birth, and postpartum.

-The OB may only make his/her appearance a couple times during labor.
+The OB may only make their appearance a couple times during labor.
 They must go from visiting the patient at the hospital while returning to their patients at their office.
 Most, if not all, OB's arrive at the crowning stage of birth, and leave soon after birth.

 Based on six studies, "the presence of a doula reduces:

 - length of labor by 25%

 - oxytocin use by 40%

 - the need for forceps by 40%

 - requests for epidurals by 60%"